Using Verkada over Fiber

 • Compatible fiber-optic cable

 Many media converters have lights to indicate successful fiber and Ethernet links.
-Also, should your fiber link go down, many converters bring down the Ethernet link as well.
+Also, should your fiber link go down, many converters bring down the Ethernet link.

-Below is a Verkada D40 connected using 1000BASE-SX SFPs and OM4 multi-mode fiber.
+Example: D40 connected using 1000BASE-SX SFPs and OM4 multimode fiber

 Did this answer your question?